Skip to content

 • There are no suggestions because the search field is empty.

-This guide will walk you through the initial configuration of pay rates, contracts, and paychecks for your personnel.
+This guide walks you through the initial configuration of pay rates, contracts, and paychecks for your personnel.
 Follow these steps to fully test the functionality and ensure smooth payroll operations.

 Before you begin configuring payroll, ensure that users have the appropriate permissions assigned to their role.
 The payroll system uses two distinct permission categories.